-Kľ LQUIKEMENTS:
+111 QUINDMIDMID.

 1. Take in new members How Many?

-2. Quarterly Reports into Stat e Grange on time.
+2. Quarterly Reports into State Grange on time.
 (30 days

 after end of quarter.)

-3. Holding all regular meeting gs.
+3. Holding all regular me etings.
 One meeting per month

 is required.

-4 Delegates to State Grange (Convention
+4. Delegates to State Gran nge Convention.

-6. A Lecturer's Program at all regular meetings. (at least

-one a month)
+6. A Lecturer's Program at all regular meetings. (at least one a month)

 7. At least one resolution forwarded for action at the

 State Grange Convention

-OP TIONAL REQUIREMENTS:
+ОP TIONAL REQUIREMENTS:

 1. Entered and reported in the Community Service Con-

 test

-2. Participation in Degree or Obligation Ceremony Con-
+2. Participation in Degree or Obligation Ceremony Conferral.

-ferral.

 3. Officers installed in full form.

 4. Appointments of all Committee Chairmen which are

 suggested by State Grange.

 5. Committees reporting at regular meetings.

 6. Support for Lecturer's Department

 (i.e. entry in at least one contest)

 7. Participation in Youth/Young Adult Program

 8. Support of Junior Grange Program.

 Explain

 9. Grange Deaf Awareness Program

 A. Contribution to State Grange Deaf Fund

 B. Do Program on the subject of deafness or

 hearing protection.

 C. Participate in MSD- Adopt-a-child Program

 (Must complete two out of three)

-10.
+10. ·

 A. Program; or

 B. Exhibit, display, or poster in prominent place

-11. ,
+Observance of a Community or Booster Night

-12. , e
+12. •

 member of your Grange by invitation.

 Who When

 13. Representatives at one or more Grange Leadership

 conferences or workshops sponsored by the State

 Grange, County or Subordinate Grange.

-What When
+1 4 What When When

-15. Use of Publicity - TV, Radio, Newspapers,
+14. Use of Publicity - TV, Radio, Newspapers,

 Social Media

-Must have 13 members, the legal limit.
+5. Must have 13 members, the legal limit.